Biography

 Theatre

 In 1974, George was asked by the director Peter Gill to write the music for Twelfth Night for the RSC in Stratford.
 Since then he has written extensively for theatre, television, and film.
 Reflecting his new role, he was one of the original group that founded the Association of Professional Composers in 1976, which later amalgamated with two other organisations to become the British Academy of Composers & Songwriters.
 His theatre composition work spans all of Peter Gill’s productions at Riverside Studios to Alan Bennett’s Hymn and Cocktail Sticks at the National Theatre.
 He also wrote the musical Mrs Henderson Presents, which was produced in the West End in 2016.
-The BBC’s 2020 Talking Heads series for which George wrote the music, has also been produced at London’s Bridge Theatre and was followed closely, again at The Bridge, by the Beat The Devil theatre production, directed by Nicolas Hytner and starring Ralph Fiennes.
+George wrote the music for the BBC’s 2020 Talking Heads, both for television and at London’s Bridge Theatre.
+This was followed swiftly by ‘Beat The Devil’ with Ralph Fiennes, ‘Bach & Sons’ and ‘Straight Line Crazy’, also at The Bridge.

 George in Arctic during the filming of Frozen Planet